ThePhaseCat/ThePhaseCat/README.md

 ## Hi there, I'm ThePhaseCat!
 Nice to meet you! 👋

-I'm a programmer who works in GDScript and Java, and also a bit of Minecraft Resource Pack work!
+I'm a programmer who mainly works in GDScript and Java, but I'm not afraid to try new things!
-I'm also a bit of an artist, but I'm not that good at art...but I'm getting better!
+I'm also a bit of an artist, but I would say my work is quite bad...
-I also do content on the side, especially TikTok content (you should follow my tiktok hehe)
+I also do content on the side cause it's fun!

 # I'm current working on...
-- My own game in Godot v3.5 (The Complex)
+- My own game in Godot (The Complex)
 - A resource Pack for my Minecraft Server, the PhaseSMP!
+- A server-side plugin for my Minecraft Server, the PhaseSMP!
 - Doing art on the side for my school's Game Dev Club game!
 - Content Creation!

 # Plans for things I want to do...
 - Endless Runner game in Godot
 - Top-down 2D puzzle game in Godot
+- Demake of Pokemon Scarlet and Violet in Godot
+- Pokemon Fangame in Godot
+- Sonic Fangame in Godot
 - Fortnite Resource Pack for Minecraft

 # How to reach me...
-You can reach me by using the social links in this link: https://phasecat.carrd.co/ (I would prefer if you use Discord, as I can respond quickly there)
+You can reach me by using the social links in this link: https://phasecat.carrd.co/ (I would prefer if you use Discord, as I can respond really fast there!)

 # Random Stats...